 Each hole has a limited number of trials.
 To win, you’ve got to make each shot count.

-Mini golf and traditional golf are similar.
+Mini golf and traditional golf are similar but also a very different experience.
 They are fun games, and you can pretty much have a thrilling experience from any of the two.

-Building a mini golf is quite easy, we can help you achieve the perfect mini golf course.
-All you need is to contact mini golf creations — you can reach out by shooting an email to email@example.com or call +61 7 3823 2009.
+Building a mini-golf course is a process, we can help you achieve the perfect mini-golf course.
+All you need is to contact Mini Golf Creations — you can reach out by contacting us or call +61 7 3823 2009.